cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/Methodology.md

 Global greenhouse gas emissions from the tech sector are on par or larger than the aviation industry, at around [3% for ICT](https://c2e2.unepdtu.org/wp-content/uploads/sites/3/2020/03/greenhouse-gas-emissions-in-the-ict-sector.pdf) and [2% for aviation](https://www.atag.org/facts-figures.html) respectively.
-Within ICT, data centers consume around 1% of greenhouse gas emissions and
+Within ICT, data centers are responsible for around 1% of greenhouse gas emissions and
 [global electricity usage](https://www.iea.org/reports/data-centres-and-data-transmission-networks).
 Currently, most cloud providers do not disclose energy or carbon emissions from cloud usage to their customers